-This paper builds on some of the success measures suggested by EPRI (Welty, 1990) and includes: forced and planned station incapability due to steam generators, number and rate of forced outages due to steam generator problems (usually due to tube leaks), tube plugging and inspection trends which indicate degradation trends and in turn allow end-of-cycle condition and end-of-life predictions, the ALARA principle on dose consumed for steam generator activities, and the predicted gain/loss in terms of production achieved through these activities.
+This paper builds on some of the success measures suggested by EPRI (Welty, 1990) and includes: forced and planned station incapability due to steam generators, number and rate of forced outages due to steam generator problems (usually due to tube leaks), tube plugging and inspection trends which can be used to trend degradation and in turn allow end-of-cycle condition and end-of-life predictions, the ALARA principle on dose consumed for steam generator activities, and the predicted gain/loss in terms of production achieved through these activities.
 All of these measures mentioned above will be discussed in this paper.
 The appropriateness of these indicators as the means to assess the success of LCM programs and to feedback the results to enhance or revise the programs will also be discussed.

-These are just a sample of indicators that can be used.
-Other measures may not be so readily quantifiable but are also critically important and include safety measures, such as meeting regulatory end-of-cycle requirements, increasing regulator confidence or lowering probability of tube ruptures.
-Some other measures are more readily quantified and are shorter term but can not be so readily related to the objectives of the unit/utility and include measures on, for example, factors which may impact on degradation: amount of deposits removed due to cleaning, chemistry improvements, lowering impurity levels in the steam generator, amount of condenser leakage, etc.
+These are just a sample of indicators that may be used.
+There are other measures which may not be so readily quantifiable but which are also critically important including: safety measures, such as meeting regulatory end-of-cycle requirements, increasing regulator confidence or lowering overall probability of tube ruptures.

+There are also a number of measures which are more readily quantified and are shorter term but can not be so readily related to the objectives of the unit/utility.
+These include measures on: factors which may impact on degradation: amount of deposits removed due to cleaning, chemistry improvements, lowering impurity levels in the steam generator, amount of condenser leakage, etc.